CAUTION – HOW TO GET OUT OF THE PIT

 1. Uncover repressed painful memories that caused the offense.
 Then I asked Him to heal the image and to help me forgive those involved.
 If you struggle with forgiving, please read WHY SHOULD I FORGIVE.

-Now, I look in the mirror and see a happy, emotionally healthy, and content woman; not a hurting, lonely, and unlovable little girl.
-When you view yourself in the mirror what do you want to see?
+Now, I look in the mirror and see a happy, emotionally healthy, and content woman, not a hurting, lonely, and unlovable little girl.
+When you view yourself in the mirror, what do you want to see?

 Ultimately, the Bible is the most important book to read for complete healing and transformation of our minds, hearts, and health.
 2 Corinthians 4:16 states, “Do not lose heart, though our outer self is wasting away, our inner self is being renewed day by day.”
-Ephesians 4:23 and Colossians 3:10 tells us to renew our minds to reflect the image of God, which can only happen when we read the Bible.
+Ephesians 4:23 and Colossians 3:10 tell us to renew our minds to reflect the image of God, which can only happen when we read the Bible.

 Furthermore, for our prayers to be effective, we need to have a right relationship with God, because it is God who ultimately heals and transforms us.
-If you have issues with God, I would ask that you believe the fact that He wants to heal your hurts and give you a new life.
+If you have issues with God, I would ask that you choose to believe He wants to heal your hurts and give you a new life.
 This begins with spiritual healing by believing and confessing that Jesus Christ is God the Son, who died on the cross to pay the debt for sin and who forgives our sins and frees us from sins control (See Jn 1:29; 1 Jn 4:15; 1 Pet 1:18-19; Col 1:14; & Gal 5:1).
 When we confess this with our mouth and believe it with our heart, then God the Holy Spirit enters our hearts and fills us with the love, life, and light of Jesus (See Gal 4:6 & 1 Cor 6:17).
 If you have not made this confession, then do it now to begin the transformational healing process (See Rom 10:9-13 & Eph 2:1-10).
 Moreover, we are transformed by the love of God the Father as we stay close to Him and trust Him to transform our lives according to His truth.
 See John 17:17.

-Our sin, and especially the sin of pride, also blocks our prayers from reaching God.
+Our sin, especially pride, also blocks our prayers from reaching God.
 Psalms 66:18 states,If I have cherished sin in my heart, the Lord will not hear.Isaiah 59:2 states, But your iniquities have separated you from your God; your sins have hidden His face from you, so that he will not hear.To know if you have sin, ask God to search your heart and mind.
 Jeremiah 17:9-10 states, “The heart is deceitful above all things, and desperately sick; who can understand it?
 10) ‘I the LORD search the heart and test the mind, to give every man according to his ways, according to the fruit of his deeds.’”
 (Also see Revelations 2:23.)
 But we can become free from sin by confessing it to God.
-1 John 1:9 tells us If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.”
+1 John 1:9 tells us, If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.”

 Related Posts: